top of page

 As Outreach Coordinator, Kelli is responsible for managing LaFASA's website, helpline, social media, resource library, and all LaFASA publications and designs.
 Kelli Knight is a Baton Rouge native and graduated from LSU with a Bachelor of Arts.
 Her professional background is in graphic design and marketing, with extensive experience in social causes.
 She's always been passionate about working with non-profits and volunteering.
 Some of the organizations she's worked extensively with are The American Red Cross Southeast Louisiana, Girl Scouts Louisiana East, Reach Out World Wide, St. Jude the Apostle Church, and the New Orleans Museum of Art.
 Her other passions include writing and promoting adoption for homeless pets.
 She is excited that her 25+ years of advocacy and non-profit marketing and outreach can make a difference in the lives of survivors and promote change to end sexaual assault.

 Samantha proudly serves as the Campus Sexual Assault Project Coordinator.
-Samantha is a first generation Panamanian American originally from New Orleans, Louisiana and was raised between NOLA and Panama City, Panama.
-She graduated from Louisiana State University in 2019 with a BS in Pre Med Psychology and a Minor in Philosophy.
-She is currently a Masters of Science in Nonprofit Administration Candidate at LSUS.
-While working towards her degree at LSU she has done extensive cognitive and behavioral research with her professors along with student advocacy.
+Samantha is a first generation Panamanian American originally from New Orleans and was raised between NOLA and Panama City, Panama.
+She graduated from Louisiana State University in 2019 with a BS in Pre Med Psychology and a Minor in Philosophy and in 2023 earned her Masters in NonProfit Management.
+She has done extensive cognitive and behavioral research as a student.
 Samantha found her passion for advocacy and mental health while working as a Behavioral Therapist for Center for Autism and took this further when she took on a full time position as a Bilingual Medical Advocate at STAR.
-Samantha’s honored to be a part of LaFASA and her experiences, passion, and extensive knowledge is something that she wants to use to serve survivors and to make the community a safe space for everyone.
+Samantha’s honored to be with LaFASA.
 Outside of LaFASA, Samantha is involved in Planned Parenthood Gulf Coast’s National Speakers Bureau & Young Leaders and continues to provide bilingual medical advocacy for survivors.

 The Prison Rape Elimination Act (PREA) calls for a zero tolerance approach to sexual abuse or harassment for incarcerated individuals.
 The position of PREA Liaison with LaFASA was created to improve conditions for survivors residing in detention facilities.
 Our PREA Liaison advocates for the rights of incarcerated survivors.
 By fostering working relationships with prison administration and offering technical assistance for the successful implementation of PREA standards, the PREA Liaison provides Louisiana facilities with appropriate resources.
 Ensuring a safe environment for detainees and prisoners will also provide for the safety of prison staff and, upon release, ease the transition of individuals back into the free population.